oroinc/documentation/admin_guide/user_management/user_management_users.rst

 2. In the grid on the **All Users** page, choose the user you want to delete, click the ellipsis menu at the right-hand end of the corresponding role and then click the |IcEdit| **Edit** icon.

-3. Make the required changes according to the description provided steps 3–9 of the `Create a User <./user-management-users#create-a-user>`__ section.
+3. Make the required changes according to the description provided steps 3–9 of the `Create a User`_ section.

 4. Click the :guilabel:`Save` button in the upper-right corner of the page.